fjall-rs/fjall/README.md

 ## About

 This is the most feature-rich LSM-tree implementation in Rust!
-It features, among other things:
+It features:

+- Thread-safe BTreeMap-like API
+- 100% safe & stable Rust
+- Range & prefix searching with forward and reverse iteration
 - Block-based tables with LZ4 compression
-- Range & prefix searching with forward and reverse iteration
 - Size-tiered, (concurrent) Levelled and FIFO compaction strategies
 - Partitioned block index to reduce memory footprint and keep startup time minimal [1]
 - Block caching to keep hot data in memory